 PRESIDENT’S MESSAGE

 This message from Barbara was written just prior to her untimely passing.
 We felt it was appropriate to use, as it nicely reflects her optimism, warmth and love of Barnegat Light.
 For Barbara's obituary, visit the website of the Maxwell-Tobie Funeral Home in Manahawkin - maxwelltobiefuneralhome.com.
+The Trustees of the BLTA Spring, 2022 **********************

 The days are longer.
 Even the sunset’s colors respond with joy.
 It’s been a long two years for all of us.
 Yet, how lucky we are to reside in this beautiful town, Barnegat Light.

 Welcome back to those who return from winter residences elsewhere.
 As more people choose to remain in the winter, even if only part time, we see the changing demographics here and on LBI.
 More businesses and restaurants remain open as there are more people here.
 We’re excited to see our membership grow the last two years.
 Dr Rich Brodman’s membership report will give further details.
 All are welcome.
+We plan three general meetings again this year.
+We like using the space at the Pavilion.
+We’re discussing a wine and cheese event.
+We’ll keep you posted.
+Finally, after several years of discussion and research, we have updated the BLTA website.
+This is a project we’ve been working on for three years.
+See the Social Media article later in this newsletter for a full update.
+Most, we wish everyone good health and happy days ahead.
+Barbara Truncellito President BLTA

-Membership Report
+Membership

-by Dr. Rich Brodman
+Report by Dr. Rich

+Brodman Despite the resurgence of Covid 19, with initially the Delta variant and later the Omicron variant, the BLTA was able to resume several of our activities, most importantly our three general meetings.
+These were all held outdoors at our Pavilion.
+Our membership has grown considerably over this last year.
+We had 587 member households this last calendar year which was an increase of 46 households over the 2020 calendar year.
+We are now approaching 50% of all households.
 We would like to further improve our membership.
 To this end we have created a new membership platform with great new features (to be described later in this Newsletter).
 This new platform will continue to have the option of online payment.
 As mentioned in our President’s note, we are hoping to resume our meet and greet Wine and Cheese event.
 We will continue our general meetings, addressing important issues for Barnegat Light as well as island wide issues (windmills, flooding etc.).
 Each of our general meetings will include an invited speaker, as well as an update from our mayor followed by a question-and-answer session.

 The cost of membership remains at $25 per household.
 This contrasts with other taxpayers’ associations which charge for each member within a household.
 Your BLTA trustees are looking forward to a much more normal summer after two exhausting years of Covid.
+Come join us.

-Treasurer's Report by Bill Chrnelich
+Report by Bill Chrnelich

 Your BLTA’s Dues and Contributions in 2021 increased by $2,660 compared to 2020, principally due to higher membership.
 Our 2021 expenditures increased by $929 over 2020 excluding that year’s COVID-19 donation.
 The $929 increase is principally related to higher printing and postage expense.
+Our Fund Balance at December 31, 2021 increased to $18,546.
+We expect this balance to revert to prior year levels as we incur costs in 2022 to replace our 11 year-old Excel membership database with a new online membership and website system.
+See graphs.

 We did it!
 Have you seen it?
 After several years of discussion and research, we have updated the BLTA website to a platform that includes an online member and business directory, photo gallery, the opportunity to conduct real-time surveys, a potential blog, and a members-only area where you can renew your membership OR you can choose to join the BLTA for the first time!
 Our newsletters will be created and sent through this new platform and our database is able to be maintained in a more sophisticated way.